Tasneem-417/plant-disease-detection/README.md

 📈 Results
 ---------------------
-Accuracy: Achieved 97% accuracy on the validation dataset, Achieved 94.03% accuracy on the validation dataset
+Accuracy: Achieved 97% accuracy on the validation dataset, Achieved 94.03% accuracy on the test dataset